 Submesoscale eddies and fronts have spatial scales of O(1-10 km) and arise primarily through nonlinear instability of mesoscale currents.
 Therefore, submesoscale features are generally linked to mesoscale features and can be readily observed in ocean color imagery as filaments that swirl around larger mesoscale eddies.
 Vertical velocities associated with submesoscale instability are O(1-100 m day-1) (Mahadevan and Tandon 2006).
 However, these submesoscale features and their associated vertical exchanges are ephemeral and may only persist for a few days limiting their impact when compared to mesoscale nutrient fluxes (Lévy et al. 2012).
 Therefore, the vertical nutrient fluxes occurring in mesoscale eddies may actually be an order of magnitude smaller than those at the submesoscale.
 On the other hand, mesoscale vertical velocities can persist for weeks to months and thus are prime targets for investigation using satellite observations.

 Although the evidence of the importance of mesoscale physical/biological interaction documented in the literature is substantial, it consists mostly of a collection of targeted studies, which treated individual aspects of the system at different places and at different times.
-We are proposing to conduct a comprehensive global synthesis, by merging the information gleaned from targeted process studies (section 2.2) with an altimetrically-guided analysis of a wide variety of satellite and in situ observations (section 5.1) as well as high-resolution models (section 5.2).
-We will focus on quantifying the mechanisms underlying (section 5.4) mesoscale physical-biological coupling and examine the rectified impact of these phenomena on biogeochemical cycles (sections 5.3-5.4).
+We are proposing to conduct a global synthesis, by merging the information gleaned from targeted process studies (section 2.2) with an altimetrically-guided analysis of a wide variety of satellite and in situ observations (section 5.1) as well as high-resolution models (section 5.2).
+We will focus on quantifying the mechanisms underlying (section 5.4) mesoscale physical-biological coupling and examine the rectified impact of these phenomena on biogeochemical cycles (sections 5.3).

 2.2 Observations of mesoscale physical/biological interactions